kalbasit/shabka/README.md

 kernel and for GRUB.
 Although, GRUB is not automatically enabled, instead you should do so in the host configuration.

+### `mine.openvpn.client.expressvpn.enable`

+- type: boolean
+- default: false

+Enabling this option will install the ExpressVPN services, but will not enable any of them.

+TODO(low): define the keys and passwords per host.

+### `mine.virtualisation.docker`

+- type: boolean
+- default: false

+Enabling this option will install and enable Docker.

+### `mine.gnupg.enable`

+- type: boolean
+- default: false

+Enabling this option will enable the gnupg agent and the browser socket.

+### `mine.plex`

+### `mine.plex.enable`

+- type: boolean
+- default: false

+Enabling this option will enable the Plex media server.

+### `mine.plex.dataDir `

+- type: str
+- default: `""`

+Set the dataDir of the Plex Media Server

+### `mine.printing.enable`

+- type: boolean
+- default: false

+Enable printing

+TODO(low): add an option to configure the drivers

+### `mine.tmux.enable`

+- type: boolean
+- default: false

+Enable TMux program, pre-configured with my preference.

 ## Home

 TODO